LauraCarter/lauracarter.github.io/index.md

 ## Research

-I'm a PhD student in the [Human Rights, Big Data and Technology Project](https://hrbdt.ac.uk/) at the [University of Essex](https://www.essex.ac.uk/).
+I'm a PhD candidate in the [Human Rights, Big Data and Technology Project](https://hrbdt.ac.uk/) at the [University of Essex](https://www.essex.ac.uk/).
 I'm researching the ways in which gender stereotypes are encoded into data-driven decision-making systems in the UK public sector: my research focuses on the use of data assemblages in children's social services in England.
 My supervisors are [Professor Lorna McGregor](https://www.essex.ac.uk/people/mcgre64903/lorna-mcgregor) and [Dr Roisin Ryan-Flood](https://www.essex.ac.uk/people/ryanf84501/roisin-ryan-flood).